-We spoke with dads to find out how they really feel: Are men disturbed after watching their baby emerge out of the birth canal amidst screams of pain and gushing blood?
-Will they be able to wipe their memory slates clean and still see their wives as sexually after?
+We spoke with dads to find out how they really feel: Do men feel disturbed after watching their baby emerge out of the birth canal amidst screams of pain and gushing blood?
+Will they be able to wipe their memory slates clean and still see their wives in a sexual way after?
 What is sex after childbirth like for these dads?

-However, in order to protect the identity of the fathers, who as you will see, were very candid, some names have been changed.
+However, in order to protect the identity of the fathers, some names have been changed.

 The strength of a mother